fbpx

 Schedule an Appointment Learn More

-In response to the COVID-19 pandemic, Compass Health Center offers in-person care alongside a comprehensive plan that follows the CDC and Illinois Department of Health precautions.
-We have also created a COVID-19 Task Force that continually monitors the latest virus updates and we will continue to do so as necessary.
+Compass Health Center offers in-person care alongside a comprehensive plan that follows the CDC and State Department precautions.
+Compass continually monitors the latest respiratory and illness advisories, especially during peak seasons.
 Our comprehensive procedures are outlined below to ensure the safest environment for patients and staff.

-Compass offers our same evidence-based group therapy for all age-based programs where individuals learn skills, connect with peers, and effectively manage symptoms.
+Compass Health Center offers our same evidence-based group therapy for all age-based programs where individuals learn skills, connect with peers, and effectively manage symptoms.

 Expanded Spaces for Care